 Step 2 :

 The real adventure begins !
 This point is the real start of the trek.
-It is also the last place where you can find a real shop with all kinds of provisions, essentials such as a mat, sleeping bag or touristy stuff.
+It is also the last place whith a real shop!
+You can find essentials such as a mat, sleeping bag or food.
 Once you pass through the viewpoint, continue for a hundred metters, you’re ready to start the winding path and commence your journey.
 It is occasionally possible to admire condor hunting their prey!

 Step 3 :